MiDataInt/mdi/docs/commands/management.md

-Once it is installed the first time, the mdi utility has functions - like **install**, **add**, **list**, and **build** - to help update and maintain the installation, see the available pipelines, build Singularity containers (for developers), and more.
+Once it is installed the first time, the mdi utility has functions - like **install**, **add**, **list**, and **build** - to help update and maintain the installation, see available pipelines, build Singularity containers (for developers), and more.

 ### Pipeline execution and monitoring